Skip to main content

 • All persons required to give consent to the adoption have specifically consented to the adoption by the non-resident

-A child 14 years and older must consent to the adoption unless the child doesn't have the mental capacity to give consent.
+Age that child's consent needed A child 14 and older must consent to the adoption unless the child doesn't have the mental capacity to give consent.

-After an adoption decree is entered no party to the adoption or other person may question its validity due to irregularity, jurisdiction, or other reasons.
-However, relief may be granted after the adoption decree in the case of extrinsic fraud that induces a person not to present a case or deprives a person of the opportunity to be heard.
+Statute of limitations to challenge After an adoption decree gets entered no party to the adoption or other person may question its validity due to irregularity, jurisdiction, or other reasons.
+But the court may grant relief after the adoption decree in the case of extrinsic fraud that induces a person not to present a case or deprives a person of the opportunity to be heard.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.